1coderookie/KobraGoNeoInsights/docs/profiles.md

 ---

 ### Cura
 Cura is probably the most commonly known slicer.
 If you check support page of Anycubic or if you have a look at the content of the microSD card that was shipped with the printer, you'll find an *outdated* version of Cura and some printer profiles for it.
 My suggestion would be: *don't* use that outdated Cura version and *don't* use the profiles Anycubic offers, at least not without inspecting them (especially Neo users!).
-You can find more notes on the profiles further down below.

 **Notes on Klipper**